Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/using-gateway-discovery.md

 Additional replicas, will:

 - In case of the controller, stand by to take over when elected leader gets shut down.
-- In case of the gateway, share the traffic the other gateways from the deployment.
+- In case of the gateway, share the traffic with the other gateways from the deployment.

 We can test scaling those 2 deployments by invoking: